Mohamed-Anwar0412/Banker-s-Algorithm/README.md

 **Open the solution file Banker's Algorithm.sln in Visual Studio and build the project.**
 # Usage
 When you run the program, you will see:
--a GUI that allows you to specify the number of processes and resources
+- a GUI that allows you to specify the number of processes and resources